 The National Center for Education Statistics (NCES) is the primary federal entity for collecting and analyzing data related to education.
-The Federal-State Cooperative System (FSCS) for public libraries is a cooperative program between the federal government and the states, whose data on public libraries is received from The Institute of Museum and Library Services (IMLS).
-The codes assigned by these entities to schools and libraries are available on the NCES website.
+The Federal-State Cooperative System (FSCS) for public libraries is a cooperative program between the federal government and the states, whose data on public libraries is received from the Institute of Museum and Library Services (IMLS).

 Public schools, public school districts, and many private schools can be assigned NCES codes.
-Each code consists of three numbers that identify the state, the school district, and the individual school building respectively.
+Each code consists of a set of numbers that identify the state, the school district, and the individual school building respectively.

 Public libraries can be assigned FSCS codes.
 Each code consists of two letters that identify the state and four numbers that identify the library system and the individual library branch respectively.Some entities, such as private schools or libraries, non-instructional facilities, or schools and libraries under construction, may not have codes.
 Private schools can request to be added to the NCES database.
 It may take some time for codes to be assigned for private and new public schools, as well as for libraries.

 If you do not know your code, you can proceed as follows: